coralproject/talk/docs/source/02-02-advanced-configuration.md

 ## TALK_INSTALL_LOCK

-When `TRUE`, disables the dynamic setup endpoint `/admin/install` from even loading.
-This prevents hits to the database with enabled.
+When `TRUE`, it disables the dynamic setup endpoint `/admin/install` from even loading.
+This prevents hits to the database when enabled.
 This should always be set to `TRUE` after you've deployed Talk.
 (Default `FALSE`)

 ## TALK_JWT_ALG